-Where the floor has radiant floor heating, we seek to improve thermal conductivity so that the system is as efficient as possible.
-L'Antic Colonial recommends installing the Anti-static radiant floor heating sheet, which extends the radiant floor heating evenly throughout the pieces, preventing it from concentrating at different points
+Where the floor has radiant floor heating, we seek to improve thermal conductivity so that we are as efficient as possible.

+L'Antic Colonial recommends installing the heat diffusion sheet plus the roofing felt spool that extends the radiant floor heat throughout the pieces, preventing it from concentrating at different points and providing an optimum thermal conductivity value.

 Other products are allowed, based on waterproof resins and chemical products of different nature that, when mixed with mortar (at the time of execution or applied afterwards as surface primers) may serve purposes that are similar to those of a vapor barrier.
-In these cases, please check with the wood floor manufacturer.
+In these cases please check with the wood floor manufacturer.